segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 #### Neural Networks

+Notable learning resources for diving into Neural Networks.

 > **Andrej Karpathy:** [Neural Networks - Zero to Hero](https://karpathy.ai/zero-to-hero.html){:target="_blank"}
 >
 To thoroughly explore and understand Neural Networks, there are few better resources than this video series by [Andrej Karpathy](https://en.wikipedia.org/wiki/Andrej_Karpathy){:target="_blank"}.
 He's one of OpenAI's co-founders, a former director of AI and Autopilot Vision at Tesla, and an all-around brilliant computer scientist.
 The YouTube playlist for the series can be found [here](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ){:target="_blank"}, but Andrej also has a website for the course linked above.